 XMP metadata can be supported as a new type of metadata - with conversions to/from Exif/IPTC

 or XMP as a new data format to read Exif and IPTC data from - in this case, the read/write functions need to know which format to prioritize.

 First, this requires further research and a decision whether it makes sense to support XMP with the Exiv2 framework.

-#1 Updated by Andreas Huggel about 10 years ago
+#1 Updated by Andreas Huggel over 10 years ago

 This is roughly how I see XMP support:

 + It is a new type of metadata, only the extended IPTC stuff is

 The related metadata keys will start with Xmp instead of Exif

 + A new class XmpData is the container for XMP data (copy and paste